Clemyxy/BuildingEscape/README.md

 ### Goal
 ![Image Du Jeu](https://github.com/Clemyxy/BuildingEscape/blob/master/Screen%20Building%20Escape.png)

-Your goal is to put enough pressure on the pressure plate (Where the purple light is),<br/> which will trigger the opening of the door(WARNING: Loud sound when it opens).<br/>
+Your goal is to put enough pressure on the pressure plate (Where the purple light is), which will trigger the opening of the door(WARNING: Loud sound when it opens).<br/>
 To do so, you can move around the object at your disposal.